opds-community/drafts/odl-1.0.md

 In order to notify such changes, the source for the ODL feed  <em class="rfc">must</em>:

 * send a `POST` request to the notification URI provided through the Checkout Link
-* include a minimal LCP Status Document in the body of the request
+* include a minimal Readium License Status Document in the body of the request

 The minimal LCP Status Document  <em class="rfc">must</em> contain at least the following elements:

 * `id`
 * `status`

-*Example of a minimal LCP Status Document used for a notification:*
+*Example 6: Minimal Readium License Status Document used for a notification:*

 ```json
 {